mcaravind/HackerNewsSummary/README.md

 To install and run the app:

 Download the Zip file for the project, navigate to the folder called HiSum.App.
 Drag the file called app.nw and drop on the executable called nw.exe.
 Everything is self-contained (and thus the large install size)

+This is really a toy app I am building to learn about Natural Language Processing, so please approach with extremely low expectations :-)